crispy-pepper/WRO_2024/README.md

 ## Obstacle Management
 **ss of cv2 window**

-##### Wall Following/Track Centering
+##### Wall-Following/Track Centering

-Our open and obstacle challenge used the same wall following algorithm that guaranteed the robot to remain in the center of the two walls when needed.
+Our open and obstacle challenge used the same wall-following algorithm that guaranteed the robot to remain in the center of the two walls when needed.
 To make sure that laps stayed consistent and the vehicle did not touch the walls, we had to implement some form of track centering.
 We did this using a [SainSmart Camera Module RPi3, 5MP, Fish-Eye](#engineering-materials).
 With the mounted camera, we were able to capture the surroundings of the vehicle frame by frame.

 Using these captures, we applied four (left top, left bottom, right top, right bottom) unique ROIs (regions of interest) that captured the areas of the walls diagonally ahead on both sides.
 We then created a black threshold mask to calculate how much area of the ROIs was black.
 Using these areas, we could determine if the vehicle was veering too far to one side by calculating the difference between the two sides and adjusting the robot accordingly.
-To physically implement this calculation, we used a Proportional-Derivative (PD) algorithm approach, deciding that a combining the two factors would be perfect for our goal of following the walls.
+To physically implement this calculation, we used a Proportional-Derivative (PD) algorithm approach, deciding that combining the two factors would be perfect for our goal of following the walls.

 ```py